unionai/unionai-docs/source/getting-started/running-in-a-local-cluster.md

 ### Inspect the results

-Navigate to the URL produced by `pyflyte run`.
-This will take you to the Flyte console, the web UI used to manage Flyte entities such as tasks, workflows, and executions:
+Navigate to the URL produced by `unionai run`.
+This will take you to the Flyte web console, the web interface used to manage Flyte entities such as tasks, workflows, and executions:

 ![](/_static/images/getting-started-console.png)

-There are a few features of the Flyte console worth pointing out:
+There are a few features of the Union console worth pointing out:

 * The **Nodes** view shows the list of tasks executing in sequential order.
 * The right-hand panel shows metadata about the task execution, including logs, inputs, outputs, and task metadata.